How to Donate

 There are many ways to give to Duke.
 However you give—as a former patient, family member or friend, alumnus, or corporate or foundation partner—your gift has a profound impact on today’s care and tomorrow’s cures.

 Mail your gift to the Office of Alumni and Development Records, where all charitable contributions to Duke University and the Duke University Health System are processed.
+Download a pledge card to include with your gift.
 Please make all checks payable to Duke University.
 You can use these mailing addresses:

 Alumni and Development Records